3-South

 3-South is an American adult animated sitcom created by Mark Hentemann for MTV.
-The show premiered on November 7, 2002, and ran for 11 episodes before being cancelled on January 16, 2003 with two episodes not airing.
+The show premiered on November 7, 2002, and ran for 11 episodes before being cancelled on February 1, 2003 with two episodes not airing.

 History

-The series was created by Family Guy veteran writer Mark Hentemann during the show's hiatus, loosely based on Mark's college days at Miami University.
+The series was created by Family Guy veteran writer Mark Hentemann during the show's hiatus, loosely based on Hentemann's college days at Miami University.
 It is the only animated series produced for MTV by Warner Bros.
 Animation; Paramount Global currently owns the series via MTV.
-Previously, MTV was part of Warner Bros.' sister company, Warner-Amex Satellite Entertainment before the network was sold to Viacom in 1986.
-After 3-South was canceled Creator Mark Hentemann would later go on to create Bordertown for Fox, which also ran for just one season due to low ratings and negative critical reception.
+After 3-South was canceled after one season due to low ratings, Mark Hentemann would later go on to create Bordertown for Fox, which premiered on January 3, 2016 and was cancelled on May 22, 2016 after just one season due to low ratings and negative critical reception.

 The show's theme song is The Flaming Lips' song "Fight Test" from the album Yoshimi Battles the Pink Robots.

 Premise

-The show revolves around two lifelong dim-witted friends, named Sanford and Del and their misadventures at the fictional Barder College.
+The show revolves around two lifelong dim-witted friends, named Sanford and Del, and their misadventures at the fictional Barder College.
 With the exception of their intelligent pre-med roommate Joe, nearly everyone at Barder is dumb and incompetent.
 Nonetheless, the idiotic, irresponsible, and thoughtless Sanford and Del are portrayed as the series' heroes, whereas the responsible, cynical, intelligent Joe is the de facto villain in most episodes.